Shane Lowry

 Shane Lowry (born 2 April 1987) is an Irish professional golfer who plays on the European Tour and the PGA Tour.
-His notable victories include the Irish Open in 2009 as an amateur and the 2019 Open Championship.
+He has won one major championship, the 2019 Open Championship.

+Lowry won the Irish Open in 2009 as an amateur.
+He turned professional and accepted European Tour membership afterwards.
+Lowry earned PGA Tour status by winning the 2015 WGC-Bridgestone Invitational and began to play primarily in the United States.
+He claimed his first major title at the 2019 Open Championship.
+Lowry won the BMW PGA Championship, the European Tour's flagship event, in 2022.
+He added a second Irish Open title in 2026, with a record eleven-shot margin.

 Lowry played for the Irish teams which won the European Amateur Team Championship in both 2007 and 2008.
-He has represented Europe at the Ryder Cup in 2021, 2023 and 2025; Lowry holed the decisive putt at the latter event.
+He has represented Europe at the Ryder Cup in 2021, 2023, and 2025; Lowry holed the decisive putt at the latter event.

 Early life

 Born in the Midland Regional Hospital, Mullingar, County Westmeath, Ireland, Lowry grew up in Clara, County Offaly.
 He is the son of Brendan Lowry, who won the 1982 All-Ireland Senior Football Championship Final with Offaly.
 Shane Lowry maintained his links with Offaly as his golfing career advanced, saying in 2021: "But any time I get the chance to go to O'Connor Park and watch Offaly play, I do and I am the first to give out if they lose and I am sitting in the stand."

 Lowry learned his early golf at Esker Hills Golf Club, where he began his amateur career.
 He attended Athlone Institute of Technology as a scholarship student on the Higher Certificate in Sport and Recreation.